bio-guoda/preston/analysis.md

 Preston records how and when datasets are discovered and accessed in the rdf/nquads.
 These crawl records, or biodiversity dataset graphs, can be loaded into triple stores like [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) for discovery and analysis.

-This page contains some [sparql](https://www.w3.org/TR/rdf-sparql-query/) queries to discover and analyze the dataset graph
+This page contains some [sparql](https://www.w3.org/TR/rdf-sparql-query/) queries to discover and analyze the dataset graph.

-## change rate of url
+## change rate of urls

 URLs are used to access content.
 While the URLs might be static, the content is often not.
 This query generates a list of urls in decreasing order of change rate.